kobor-lab/ACM_BCB/README.md

 # Epigenetic Clock Workshop

-*A hands-on interactive workshop on DNA methylation biomarkers of aging*
+*A hands-on interactive workshop on DNA methylation-based biomarkers of aging*

 ## Tutorial Abstract